Elley-Ray Hennessy

-Elley-Ray Hennessy, also formerly known as Ellen-Ray Hennessy, is a Canadian actress, best known for her starring role as prison warden Morgan Dungworth in the web series Pink Is In.
+Elley-Ray Hennessy (born 1957 or 1958), also formerly known as Ellen-Ray Hennessy, is a Canadian actress, best known for her starring role as prison warden Morgan Dungworth in the web series Pink Is In.

 Born and raised in Toronto, Ontario, she studied theatre at the University of Windsor.
 She first became known as a stage actress in experimental and avant-garde theatre productions in the 1980s, including the role of Casca in an all-female production of Julius Caesar for Toronto Workshop Productions.

-Throughout her career, she has also had regular voice roles in animated films and television series, which she has credited with keeping her bills paid so that she can pursue more offbeat theatrical roles.
+Throughout her career, she has also had regular voice roles in animated films and television series, which she has credited with keeping her bills to pursue more offbeat theatrical roles.